 Child's Surname

 Child's First names

 Child's address:

 Date of Birth

 Male or Female

 School

-Name of Parent/Guardia an completing this form n
+Name of Parent/Guardia an completing this form า

 Surname

 First names

-Relationship to child/vul Inerable adult
+Relationship to child/vulnerable adult

-Child's disability (if any)
+Child's disability (if any) :

 Child's ethnic origin:

 White British Irish

-Mixed White & Black Caribb ean White & Black Afric an W Vhite &
+Mixed White & Black Caribb ean White & Black Af rican White &

 Asian

-Asian or Asian British Indian Pakista ani Banglad leshi
+Asian or Asian British Indian Pakistani Bangladeshi

 Black or Black British Caribbean

 Chinese

 Other (please state)

 Details of Touch Rugby Activity

 1. Details Touch Rugby activity:

 From:

 Date/Time/Season:

 То

 Date/Time/Season:

-I agree to (name of child) taking part in this activity.
-I agree to's participation in the activities described.
-I acknowledge the need for to behave responsibly.
+I agree to (name of child)

 2. Medical Information about your child

+·

 Any conditions requiring medical treatment, including medication?
-YES / NO If YES, please give brief details: Please outline any special dietary requirements of your child and the type of pain/flu relief medication your child may be given if necessary.
+YES / NO

+If YES, please give brief details:

+Please outline any special dietary requirements of your child and the type of pain/flu relief medication your child may be given if necessary.

 Is your son/daughter allergic to any medication?
 YES / NO If YES, please give specify:

 Are there any other conditions that you think we need to be aware of? (i.e. injury)

 3. Declaration

-I agree to my son/daughter receiving medication as instructed and any emergency dental, medical or surgical treatment, including anaesthetic or blood transfusion, as considered necessary by the medical authorities present.
+I agree to my son/daughter receiving medication as instructed by you and any emergency dental, medical or surgical treatment, including anaesthetic or blood transfusion, as considered necessary by any qualified medical authorities present.
 I understand the extent and limitations of the Insurance cover provided.

-Emergency contact: .....
+Emergency contact:

 Contact telephone number (inc. national codes):

 Work:

 Work mobile:

 Home:

 Home mobile:

 Address:

 Signed:

 Date

 Full name (caps)

 (Please state relationship to child if not parent)